Tracking Truth with Liquid Democracy: Model

 \section{Model}

 There is a set of $n$ voters, denoted $[n] = \{1, \ldots, n\}$.
-We assume voters are making a decision on a binary issue and there is a correct alternative and an incorrect alternative.
+We assume voters are making a decision on a binary issue with possible answers 0 and 1; there is a correct alternative ($1$) and an incorrect alternative ($0$).
 Each voter $i$ has a \emph{competence level} $p_i \in [0, 1]$ which is the probability that $i$ votes correctly.
 We denote the vector of competencies by $\vec{p}_n = (p_1, \ldots, p_n)$.
 When $n$ is clear from the context, we sometimes drop it from the notation.

 \paragraph{Delegation graphs} A \emph{delegation graph} $G_n = ([n], E)$ on $n$ voters is a directed graph with voters as vertices and a directed edge $(i, j) \in E$ denoting that $i$ delegates their vote to $j$.
 Again, if $n$ is clear from context, we occasionally drop it from the notation.
-The outdegree of a vertex in the delegation graph is at most $1$, since each voter can delegate to at most one person.
+The outdegree of a vertex in the delegation graph is at most $1$ since each voter can delegate to at most one person.
 Voters that do not delegate have no outgoing edges.
 In a delegation graph $G_n$, the \emph{delegations received} by a voter $i$, $\dels_i(G_n)$, is defined as the total number of people that (transitively) delegated to $i$ in $G_n$, (i.e., the total number of ancestors of $i$ in $G_n$).
-The \emph{weight} of a voter $i$, $\weight_i(G_n)$, is $\dels_i(G_n)$ if $i$ delegates, and $0$ otherwise.
+The \emph{weight} of a voter $i$, $\weight_i(G_n)$, is $\dels_i(G_n)+1$ (the number of delegation they received plus their own weight) if $i$ votes directly, and $0$ if $i$ delegates.
 We define $\maxweight(G_n) = \max_{i \in [n]} \weight_i(G_n)$ to be the largest weight of any voter and define $\totweight(G_n) = \sum_{i = 1}^n \weight_i(G_n)$.
 Since each vote is counted at most once, we have that $\totweight(G_n) \le n$.
 However, note that if delegation edges form a cycle, then the weight of the voters on the cycle and voters delegating into the cycle are all set to $0$ and hence will not be counted.
-In particular, this means that $\totweight(G_n)$ may be strictly less than $n$.\footnote{This is a worst-case approach where cycles can only hurt the performance of fluid democracy, since this assumption is equivalent to assuming that all voters on the cycles vote incorrectly.}
+In particular, this means that $\totweight(G_n)$ may be strictly less than $n$.\footnote{This is a worst-case approach where cycles can only hurt the performance of liquid democracy, since this assumption is equivalent to assuming that all voters on the cycles vote incorrectly.}